carmelaroz/inmanage-home-assignment/README.md

 The system counts the number of posts made by users per hour and stores in a table 'posts_per_hour'.

 ### Tests in the Project:
-The project includes several tests to ensure that the core functionalities are working correctly:
-1. <b>Photo Fetch Test:</b>
-This test checks that the image fetching feature correctly downloads and saves the image from the provided URL.
+The project includes a test to verify that the image fetching feature accurately downloads and saves the image from the specified URL.

-2. <b>Post Count Query Test:</b>
-This test verifies that the query to count posts per hour works as expected.
-It checks that the posts are counted and inserted into the posts_per_hour table accurately.

 ### Database Schema
 ![inmanage-assignment_1](images/inmanage-assignment_1.png)